 Also read: Velas-the village for Turtles here

-Indians don’t require a visa to travel in Bhutan.
-However an Indian id proof should be produced after arrival at the Bhutan gate to acquire permits for a certain period.
+Indians don’t require a visa to travel to Bhutan.
+However, an Indian id proof should be produced after arrival at the Bhutan gate to acquire permits which are valid for a certain period.

-Indian rupee as well as Bhutanese ngultrum is accepted in Bhutan
+Indian rupee, as well as Bhutanese ngultrum are accepted in Bhutan

 There are good and inexpensive hotels across Bhutan

 Bhutanese version of Indian food is available in some places.

 well done mamta.nice write up about dragon kingdom.what about the beauties of bhutan.you should have spotted more jetsun pemas there.hehe